sbabic/swupdate/doc/source/swupdate.rst

 with the bootloader is often necessary, because the bootloader must decide which copy should be started.
 Again, it must be possible to switch between the two copies.
+After a reboot, the boot loader decides which copy should run.

 The most evident drawback is the amount of required space.
 The available space for each copy is less than half the size